Mastodon

 Trump took the stage at 11:57 a.m. and spoke for over an hour.
 He claimed he would walk with his supporters to the Capitol where they could “peacefully and patriotically make your voices heard.”
 Meanwhile, over a mile away, the Proud Boys and a rowdy crowd of Trump supporters were gathering at the Capitol’s security barricades.
 At 12:53 p.m.—nineteen minutes before Trump finished his speech—the crowd first breached the perimeter and began flooding onto the Capitol grounds.

 Within five minutes of the breach, Capitol Police Chief Steven Sund asked House Sergeant-at-Arms Paul Irving and Senate Sergeant-at-Arms Michael Stenge to declare an emergency and call out the National Guard.
 They refused.
-Sund repeated his request for reinforcements at least four more times over the next hour and was rebuffed.
+Sund repeated his request for reinforcements at least four more times over the following hour, but was rebuffed.
 Rioters were on the grounds and fighting with Capitol Police but had not yet entered the building.

 At 1:00 p.m., Pence and members of the U.S. Senate walked to the House chamber to start the joint session and begin counting electoral votes.
 Trump was still speaking at the Ellipse; he finally wrapped-up at 1:10 p.m., and his motorcade departed the rally at 1:17 p.m.
 Trump later told journalist Jonathan Karl that he intended to go directly to the Capitol, but his U.S. Secret Service detail, who were monitoring the deteriorating situation, took Trump back to the White House instead.
 At the Capitol, soon after the process began, some members objected to counting Arizona’s votes.
 Pence and the Senators returned to their own chamber so the houses could debate the matter separately.